nv-tlabs/GENIE/README.md

 python main.py --mode eval --config imagenet.eval_conditional --workdir output/testing_sampling/imagenet_genie_conditional/v2/ --sampler ttm2 --labels 1000
 ```

 To generate all samples from the same class, you can set ``--labels`` to a single integer between 0 and 999 (inclusive).
-Alternatively, you can provide a list of samples, for example, ``--labels 0,87,626,3``; note, however, that the length of the list needs to be the same as the total number of generated samples.
+Alternatively, you can provide a list of labels, for example, ``--labels 0,87,626,3``; note, however, that the length of the list needs to be the same as the total number of generated samples.
 To sample using random labels, you may set the ``--labels`` flag to the number of classes, for ImageNet that would be `1000`.

-Furthermore, since we provide both class-conditinal and unconditional checkpoints, you can generate samples using classifier-free guidance:
+Furthermore, since we provide both class-conditinal and unconditional checkpoints for ImageNet, you can generate samples using classifier-free guidance:

 ```shells cript
 python main.py --mode eval --config imagenet.eval_with_guidance --workdir output/testing_sampling/imagenet_genie_guidance/v3 --sampler ttm2 --labels 1000 --guidance_scale 1.